ashwin-aiml-engineer/aiml-journey-2025/README.md

 - [x] Statistical reasoning and data interpretation
 - [x] Project organization and workflow management
 - [x] Professional presentation of results
+- [x] Simplifying and refactoring code for clarity
 - [ ] Code review and collaboration practices
 - [ ] Technical communication to stakeholders
 - [ ] Project management and timeline adherence